yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

         volumeAttributes: [5]
           bucketAccessRequestName: <my-bar-name>
 ```
-1. the service account may be needed depending on cloud IAM intergration with kubernetes.
+1. the service account may be needed depending on cloud IAM integration with kubernetes.
 1. the mount path is the directory where the app will read the credentials and endpoint.
 1. this is an inline CSI volume.
 1. the name of the cosi-node-adapter.
 1. information needed by the cosi-node-adapter to verify that the bucket has been provisioned.

-> Note: `VolumeLifeCycleModes` needs to be set to "empheral" for inline COSI node adapter.
+> Note: `VolumeLifeCycleModes` needs to be set to "ephemeral" for inline COSI node adapter.

 ### Topology